 Listen to her podcast: Accelerating Your Wealth podcast

 Watch her TEDx Talk: If women ruled the world…

 You may also like: How To Financially Plan In Midlife – What To Consider and Top Tips For Budgeting For Retirement

-Rebecca Robertson is an award-winning author, TEDX speaker, founder and independent financial adviser with 20 years of experience in financial advice.
-She is passionate about empowering women to take control of their finances, gain confidence in planning their financial future and creating structures and processes.
+Rebecca Robertson is an award-winning author, TEDx speaker, founder and independent financial adviser with 20 years of experience in financial advice.
+She is passionate about empowering women to take control of their finances, gain confidence in planning their financial future and create structures and processes.